RafalPankowski/Unity_Game_Moded/README.md

-Prototype of computer game created in Unity
+Prototype of computer game created in Unity.

-	Has been implemented modification mechanism based on ModTool
+Has been implemented modification mechanism based on ModTool.